Puleston Cross

 The cross was set up in memory of Sir Roger de Pyvelesdon who died in 1272, in Shropshire.
 This is confirmed in a deed dated 1285, signed by his son and namesake Sir Roger de Puleston, which includes these words: the cross set up for the soul of Roger de Pyvelesdon who died in 1272.

+The father has sometimes been confused with the son, who was killed in a Welsh revolt in 1295, leading more than one local historian to state the cross was erected in memory of this Roger.

+The cross has remained in its current position since the 13th century.

+There are differing accounts as to how the cross lost its head.
+It has been alleged to have been "decapitated by the Parliamentarians" troops in the English Civil War.
+Another account is that: "When the Market was rebuilt after the fire of 1665 the top of the Cross was broken off and remained in a local garden for many years and was then broken up to mend a footpath".

+The Butter Cross market

-It has remained in its current position since the 13th century, and the Butter Cross (market) was built around it by Richard Barnefield in 1632.
+The Butter Cross (market) was built around the cross by Richard Barnefield in 1632.
 Some records indicate that it was rebuilt by Thomas Talbott in 1665.
 The market was demolished in 1866.
 It was taken down as there was no further use for it when the new market hall was built.

 The Market cross was spared demolition and given railings to protect the cross from damage; these have since been taken down.

 The market cross consists of five steep octagonal steps leading to the remains of a square-sectioned fluted shaft made from Sandstone and is overall 500cm high.